KalpaniAnuradha/lipid-coated-gold-nanoparticle-md-analysis/2_radius_of_gyration/README.md

 - $\sum_i$ means that the calculation is performed for every selected atom and all contributions are added together.

+For each atom, its distance from the centre of mass is calculated, squared, and multiplied by its mass.
+These contributions are added together and divided by the total mass of the selected atoms.
+The square root of this value gives the radius of gyration.

+In this analysis, the selected atoms include the AuNP and the DOPC molecules located within 4 Å of the AuNP surface.
+A smaller $R_g$ indicates a more compact AuNP–lipid complex, whereas a larger $R_g$ indicates a more spatially extended lipid coating.

 A smaller radius of gyration generally indicates a more compact lipid-coated nanoparticle structure.
 A larger radius of gyration indicates that the selected lipid coating extends farther from the